aniket-junghare-iitb/Synthetic-renaissance-text-generation-with-generative-models/README.md

 ## 🚀 **Future Improvements**

 ### **1. Multi-Scale Discriminator**
-Can help the model learn both *global composition* and *local texture*.
+The current discriminator processes a single resolution.
+Introducing a multi-scale discriminator can help capture both *global* and *fine-grained features*, improving the *realism* of local texture degradations.

 ### **2. Higher Resolution Support**
-Using *progressive GANs* or *ESRGAN* could enhance *legibility* and support OCR.
+The generator currently produces 256×256 images.
+Using *progressive resizing* or super-resolution GANs (like ESRGAN) as a post-processing step could improve legibility and visual fidelity, especially for OCR-based downstream tasks.

 ### **3. Attention-Based Fusion**
-*Cross-attention* between text and image features could yield more *context-aware degradations*.
+Right now, text embeddings are flattened and reshaped into a single-channel map.
+Using a cross-attention mechanism or feature-level fusion between image and text embedding could yield more *nuanced degradation behaviors* aligned with linguistic features.

 ### **4. Larger Dataset**
-Data augmentation or synthetic layout variations can improve *generalization*.
+Increasing the dataset size by simulating layout variations or using data augmentation could improve the model's *generalization* and robustness to unseen layouts.

 ---